EvanGee/CCSDS_FileDeliveryProtocol/README.md

 ssp_thread_join(app->server_handle);

 if you want to exit this task for any reason set app->close = 1;
-this will run the exiting subroutines and close the task.
+this will run the exiting subroutines and close the thread.
+Free RTOS has issues exiting tasks.
+FreeRTOS will spin up a task for every new peer one wishes to commucate with, and block/deschedule if there is no activity.

 if you wish to send a file to a peer:

+### Running in C

 params:
 id of destination,